MicrosoftDocs/cloud-adoption-framework/docs/ready/landing-zone/sdlc.md

 ## Environments, Subscriptions, and Management Groups

 > [!NOTE]
 > This is for workload landing zones only.
-For testing and environment segregation for the Azure landing zone platform itself, review the [testing approach for enterprise-scale](../enterprise-scale/testing-approach.md).
+For testing and environment segregation for the Azure landing zone platform itself, review the [testing approach for enterprise-scale](../enterprise-scale/testing-approach.md) (Canary approach).

 It is not necessary to create a high degree of Azure management isolation for different software development phased environments.
 It is possible for a single subscription to contain all of the environments, assuming two things are true: